The Inter Faith Service has traditionally been an integral part of the

 thanks to the supreme being for the freedoms we now enjoy.

-This year's service is the Thirtieth Annual Memorial Day Interfaith
+This year's service is the Thirty-first Annual Memorial Day Interfaith

 Service sponsored by: American Legion Post #103, Veterans of Foreign